1LoafaBread/Visual-Media-Organizer/README.md

 Above and to the right of the 3 buttons there are 2 text lines.
 The text line above displays the selected file's name and extension, and the right text line indicates "Saved!" when a file is successfully saved.

 On the bottom right there are 3 buttons, "Keybinds", "Clear Cache", and "Select Folder".
 The "Select Folder" button prompts you to choose a folder, loading all media within the selected folder for navigation.
 "Clear Cache" removes saved progress for files viewed in the selected folder.
 "Keybinds" will open a window where you can set your keybinds/hotkeys for the Next, Save, and Back buttons.

+Above the 3 buttons on the right there is 1 text line, this is where it will display how many files you viewed and how many files are left to view.
+(Ex.
+15/765).